anon2354/beartariaprotocols/README.md

 ###README###

+THIS FOR EASY PUBLIC VIEWING.
+PERIODIC UPDATES WILL BE POSTED.
+THE ACTUAL FILES ARE BEING EDITED BY THE CONTRIBUTORS.

 INTENT
 Before continuing please listen to the stream #unknown on t.me/wdtlpodcast.
 For those who missed it, we are attempting to build a Christian alternative to Sharia law.
 Beartaria is a Christian nation and it is good that a nation be governed justly.
 Therefore we are in need of a body of principles, rules and precepts (which